ohmyzsh/ohmyzsh/plugins/vscodium/README.md

 This plugin creates aliases for all VSCodium command line options.
 To enable, add it to the `plugins` array inside your zsh resources file in `~/.zshrc`.
-Look for plugins=( and add it to the end of the list.
-This can help to discover which line is it:
+Look for 'plugins=(', which is the name of the plugins array followed by a iquals sign and an open parenthesis to better match your search term, and add it to the end of the list.
+This can help to discover which line is it via your shell's terminal:

 ```
 egrep -rn "^plugins\=\(" ~/.zshrc